Call us on 0800 666 444

 Double glazing is the most popular form of glazing in the UK but does it actually add any value to your home?
 Double glazing will improve your home’s energy efficiency, how it looks as well as its economic worth.
 If you’re upgrading from single glazing, these improvements will be even more noticeable.
 Let’s take a look at what double glazing could do for your home.

 Boosting your home’s energy efficiency will save you money, keep you warmer and reduce your home’s impact on the environment.
 With two panes of glass and gas in between, heat struggles to leave your home.
 The cold from outside is also prevented from entering so your home becomes draught free all year round.
-According to the Energy Saving Trust, A+ rated windows can save a semi-detached home somewhere between £75-£80 a year.
-With a detached home, this could be as high as £110.
+According to the Energy Saving Trust, A+ rated double glazed windows can save a semi-detached home somewhere between £75-£80 a year.
+With a detached home, this savings can be as high as £110, so they do add value.
 All our double-glazed windows are A+ as standard, making sure your home is as insulated as possible.

+It makes your home much more desirable to potential buyers, expert research by estate agents has shown.
 In terms of adding value to your home, many see double glazing as a necessity today.
 You will be at a disadvantage if your home still only has single glazing.
 Many homeowners will want to upgrade to double instantly and they could factor this into their offer.
 With more people conscious of saving money on their energy bills as well as reducing their CO2 input, energy efficiency is a top priority for house hunters.
 Homes today all have an Energy Performance Certificate (EPC) and the type of glazing directly affects the score.
 This is alongside the type of insulation and the heating system.
-Depending on the type of home you have and the windows you choose, you could see an added value of up to 10%.

 It’s not just economic value and cheaper bills that double glazing can bring to your home.
 If you’re upgrading your old and tired windows then your kerb appeal will instantly improve.
 With a range of colour and style options, you can transform the look of your home.
 Due to improved thermal insulation, your home will be at a comfortable temperature year-round.
 Unwanted outside noise will be reduced too.
 Modern double-glazed windows will also increase your home’s security with better locks and an extra layer as defence against intrusion.